microsoft/vscode-docs/docs/nodejs/angularjs-tutorial.md

 ![hit breakpoint](images/angular/hit-breakpoint.png)

-You can step through your source code (`kb(workbench.action.debug.stepOver)`), inspect variables such as `element`, and see the call stack of the client side Angular application.
+You can step through your source code (`kb(workbench.action.debug.stepOver)`), inspect variables such as `AppComponent`, and see the call stack of the client side Angular application.

 ![debug variable](images/angular/debug-variable.png)

-The **Debugger for Chrome** extension README has lots of information on other configurations, working with sourcemaps, and troubleshooting and you can review it directly within VS Code from the **Extensions** view by clicking on the extension item and opening the **Details** view.
+The **Debugger for Chrome** extension README has lots of information on other configurations, working with sourcemaps, and troubleshooting.
+You can review it directly within VS Code from the **Extensions** view by clicking on the extension item and opening the **Details** view.

 ![debugger for chrome readme](images/reactjs/chrome-debugger-readme.png)

 ## Popular Starter Kits

-In this tutorial, we used the Angular CLI to create a simple React application.
+In this tutorial, we used the Angular CLI to create a simple Angular application.
 There are lots of great samples and starter kits available to help build your first Angular application.

-### Recipe
+### Recipes

-TODO link to receipt
+The VS Code team has created [recipes](https://github.com/weinand/vscode-recipes) for more complex debugging scenarios.
+There you'll find the [Chrome Debugging with Angular CLI](https://github.com/weinand/vscode-recipes/tree/master/Angular-CLI) recipe which also uses the Angular CLI and goes into detail on debugging the generated project's unit tests.

 ### MEAN Starter

-TODO

-If you'd like to see a full MEAN (MongoDB, Express, Angular, Node.js) stack example, look at the [MERN Starter](http://mern.io/).
-You'll need to install and start [MongoDB](https://docs.mongodb.com/v3.0/installation/) but you'll quickly have a MERN application running.
+If you'd like to see a full MEAN (MongoDB, Express, Angular, Node.js) stack example, look at [MEAN.IO](http://mean.io/).
+They have documentation and an application generator for a sample MEAN project.
+You'll need to install and start [MongoDB](https://docs.mongodb.com/v3.0/installation/) but you'll quickly have a MEAN application running.

 ### React